persuaded9041/poke-solus-fr/README.md

 ## Support the Solus RGB Project
 If you want to show your support, you could:
 - Give this repository a Star :star:
+- [Join the Solus Discord][solusdiscord] to offer any feedback
 - Publish a video review or [leave a written review][romhackplaza]
-- [Contact the dev][contact] to offer any feedback
-- Stream or record a playthrough
+- Stream or record a playthrough on Twitch or YouTube
 - Share the project with someone who might be interested

-_Any_ form of support is greatly appreciated. :blush:
+Any form of support is greatly appreciated. :blush: